argoproj/argoproj/community/feature-status.md

 ### Alpha

-_Alpha_ means that a feature is in its early stage and is considered as experimental which means that it can be removed from future releases.
-This is an useful status to use when there are uncertainties about a new feature and maintainers want to get feedback from the community. _Alpha_ features are usually behind feature flags disabled by default.
+_Alpha_ means that a feature is in its early stage and is considered as experimental, which means that it can be removed from future releases.
+This is a useful status to use when there are uncertainties about a new feature and maintainers want to get feedback from the community. _Alpha_ features are usually behind feature flags disabled by default.
 Users are expected to understand the risks of enabling